Federal-Ministry-of-Health-AT/green-pass-overview/README.md

 The JavaScript library provided by the Kotlin multiplatform project will be used for the Austrian Web Apps for QR validation.
 The source code of this Web Apps will also be published.
 All validation apps adhere to the privacy principles: Validation of the qr-codes must be done offline (for the Web App: all the code must be present on the client), online verification is not allowed due to the possibility of user tracing.
 Online requests by the apps are limited to retrieving information on the trusted signature certificates of other member states and later revocation lists.

+**Loading the "trust list" and "value sets"**

+In order to operate verifier and/or  wallet apps, data from the “trust list” and “value sets”  is required.
+This data can be loaded via a web service provided by the BMSGPK.
+A one-time registration is require, a corresponding form will be published here soon.

 **Legal/Impressum**

 [Bundesministerium für Soziales, Gesundheit, Pflege und Konsumentenschutz](https://www.sozialministerium.at/)